Khuyoi Tompok

-Khuyoi Tompok (154 AD-263 AD; 1551 MF-1661 MF) was a Meetei ruler of Ningthouja dynasty of Ancient Manipur (Antique Kangleipak).
+Khuyoi Tompok (154 AD-263 AD; 1551 MF-1661 MF) was a Meetei ruler of Ningthouja dynasty of Ancient Manipur.
 He is the only son and the successor of Emperor Nongda Lairen Pakhangba (Nongta Lailen Pakhangpa) and Empress Laisana.

 It was during his era that the time measuring device (pung/poong) and a traditional drum (a musical instrument) (pung/poong) were invented in the kingdom for the first time.

 Various experiments were carried out for the perfection of the traditional drum.
 At first, deer skin was used, secondly, tiger skin and thirdly, cow skin was used in making the drum.

 The Chinglon Laaihui accounts for his expedition to find out metal ores, especially gold and silver ores in the kingdom.

 He is one of the nine kings associated with the design of a royal flag.